The reset button on the Android headunit is missing

 What is the RST hole for an Android head unit?

 Reset button, or often is it shortened to RST, and occasionally RES is mentioned in every Android headunit manual.
 You may see it daily or assume your Android head unit doesn’t have one.
 But it does, just not where you expect it to be.

 RST Button location

 On many popular 10″ and 11″ single DIN androids, the RST button is on the front panel.
 There is a hole labeled RST for reset, but it is just a hole.
 The actual RST button sits directly behind this hole.
 The small aperture hole and set back button need a tool to operate them.
 This protects the reset button from all but a very deliberate act to press it.

 Reset button tool

-A professional tool may be available for reliably and repeatably pressing the RST button.
-But for the everyday user, a toothpick straightened paper clip or one of those SIM card ejectors works well.
-You may have your favorite reset button tool if you have been forced to become too familiar with the RST.
+A professional tool for reliably and repeatedly pressing the RST button may be available.
+But for the everyday user, a toothpick or straightened paper clip or one of those SIM card ejectors works well.
+If you have been forced to become too familiar with the RST, you may have already found your favorite reset button tool.

 RST button uses

-There is no prize for knowing that the button labeled RST or RESET will perform a reset of the Android headunit operation.
-This reset halts the Android running and sends a signal to the MCU to initialize.
+There is no prize for knowing that the button labeled RST or RESET will reset the Android headunit operation.
+This reset halts the Android’s running and sends a signal to the MCU to initialize.
 The process is similar to switching it off and on again.
-RST can cure bad apps that have gone slow or leaked the memory but restarting the software.
+RST can cure bad apps that have gone slow or leaked memory by restarting the software.